khadni/MVP-AutomatedPortfolioManager/README.md

   ```

 - **RPC URL**: You need a Remote Procedure Call (RPC) URL for the Ethereum Sepolia network.
 You can obtain one by creating an account on [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) and setting up an Ethereum Sepolia project.
 - **Private key**: You need the private key of the account that will deploy and interact with the contracts.
-If you use MetaMask, follow the instructions to [Export a Private Key](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).
+If you use MetaMask, follow the instructions to [Export a Private Key](https://support.metamask.io/configure/accounts/how-to-export-an-accounts-private-key).
 - **Testnet funds**: This guide requires testnet ETH, LINK, and USDC on Ethereum Sepolia.
   - Get Sepolia testnet ETH and LINK at [faucets.chain.link](https://faucets.chain.link/sepolia).
   - Get Sepolia testnet USDC at [faucet.circle.com](https://faucet.circle.com).
 - **Etherscan API Key**: An API key to verify your deployed contracts on the Etherscan block explorer.
 - **CryptoCompare API key**: You need an API key to fetch BTC and ETH [trading signals](https://min-api.cryptocompare.com/documentation?key=TradingSignals&cat=tradingSignalsIntoTheBlockLatest) from CryptoCompare.
-Get one for free at [CryptoCompare](https://min-api.cryptocompare.com/).
+Create one for free at [CryptoCompare](https://min-api.cryptocompare.com/).
+Select the _Poll Live and Historical Data_ permission level within the _Read All Price Streaming and Polling Endpoints_ dropdown menu.
 - **MarketData token**: You need a valid token from MarketData to fetch the [GVZ index](https://www.forex.com/ie/news-and-analysis/gvz-index/) value.
 [Create a free account](https://dashboard.marketdata.app/marketdata/signup) and generate a token.
 - **Chainlink Functions subscription**: A Chainlink Functions subscription is required for this guide.
 If you do not already have a subscription, you can create one using the [Chainlink Functions UI](https://functions.chain.link/).